-The Neapolitan Calzone is a delicious pastry made from bread dough filled with ricotta, cooked ham, tomato sauce, and seasoned with olive oil, salt, and pepper.
-This dish is a specialty of the city of Naples and is an excellent option for a tasty and appetizing dinner.
-Its closed half-moon shape makes it easy to carry and perfect for a takeaway meal or a picnic.
-The ricotta makes the filling creamy and soft, while the cooked ham gives it a salty and flavorful taste.
+The Neapolitan Calzone is a delicious pastry made from bread dough filled with ricotta, cooked ham, and tomato sauce, seasoned with olive oil, salt and pepper.
+This dish is a specialty of the city of Naples and makes a great option for a tasty and indulgent dinner.
+Its closed half-moon shape makes it easy to carry and perfect for takeout or a picnic.
+The ricotta makes the filling creamy and soft, while the cooked ham gives it a salty, savory flavor.
 Served hot, the Neapolitan Calzone is a true delight for the palate!

-Let the dough rest wrapped in a cloth in a cool place for about an hour
+Let the dough rest wrapped in a cloth in a cool place for about one hour

 Flour the work surface and place the dough on it

-Roll it out and give it the classic round shape
+Roll it out and shape it into a classic round form

-Prick it with the tines of a fork and drizzle with a little oil
+Prick it with the tines of a fork and brush it with a drizzle of oil

-On one half of the dough, spread the ricotta and chopped ham, season with a bit of tomato sauce and a pinch of salt and pepper
+On one half of the dough spread the ricotta and torn pieces of ham, season with a little tomato sauce and a pinch of salt and pepper

-Fold over the unadorned half and seal the edges firmly by pressing with your fingers
+Fold over the remaining unfilled portion and seal the edges firmly by pressing with your fingers

-Brush the surface of the calzone with a bit of tomato sauce and a drizzle of oil and place it on a baking tray also greased with oil
+Brush the surface of the calzone with a little tomato sauce and a drizzle of oil, and place it on an oiled baking sheet

-Put in a very hot oven and bake for about twenty minutes until the surface is golden
+Bake in a very hot oven for about twenty minutes until the surface is golden

 Plastic wrap